Cosmo-Tech/BuildMyApp/Tutorial/docs/tutorials/hidden/babylon.md

 # Babylon

-Babylon is CosmoTech's proprietary command-line tool for deploying, configuring, and managing platform resources.
+Babylon is Cosmo Tech's proprietary command-line tool for deploying, configuring, and managing platform resources.

-## Overview

-Babylon is a deployment orchestration tool developed by CosmoTech that simplifies the process of creating and managing solutions, workspaces, datasets, and other platform resources.
+It is a deployment orchestration tool developed by Cosmo Tech that simplifies the process of creating and managing solutions, workspaces, datasets, and other platform resources.
 It uses declarative YAML manifests to define infrastructure and configurations, similar to Kubernetes.

-## Key Features
+Its key features are:

-- **Declarative Configuration** - Define resources in YAML manifests
+- **Declarative configuration**: define resources in YAML manifests.
-- **State Management** - Track and manage resource states across environments
+- **State management**: track and manage resource states across environments.
-- **Idempotent Operations** - Apply configurations multiple times safely
+- **Idempotent operations**: apply configurations multiple times safely.
-- **Multi-Environment Support** - Manage dev, staging, and production environments
+- **Multi-environment support**: manage dev, staging, and production environments.
-- **Version Control Friendly** - Store configurations in Git repositories
+- **Version control friendly**: store configurations in Git repositories.
-- **Template Support** - Use variables and templates for reusable configurations
+- **Template support**: use variables and templates for reusable configurations.
-- **Dependency Management** - Handle relationships between resources automatically
+- **Dependency management**: handle relationships between resources automatically.

 ## Why Babylon?

 ### Before Babylon

-Without Babylon, deploying CosmoTech resources required:
+Without Babylon, deploying Cosmo Tech resources required:

-- Manual API calls for each resource
+- Manual API calls for each resource,
-- Complex scripts to coordinate deployments
+- Complex scripts to coordinate deployments,
-- Difficult tracking of resource states
+- Difficult tracking of resource states,
-- Error-prone configuration management
+- Error-prone configuration management,
-- No easy way to replicate environments
+- No easy way to replicate environments.

 ### With Babylon

 Babylon provides:

-- Single command deployment of entire environments
+- Single command deployment of entire environments,
-- Automatic handling of resource dependencies
+- Automatic handling of resource dependencies,
-- Consistent configuration across environments
+- Consistent configuration across environments,
-- Easy rollback and version management
+- Easy rollback and version management,
-- Template-based configuration for reusability
+- Template-based configuration for reusability.

-## Core Concepts
+## Core concepts

 ### Namespaces

 Namespaces organize and isolate resources:

-- **`remote`** - Environment identifier (dev, staging, production)
+- **`remote`**: environment identifier (dev, staging, production).
-- **`state_id`** - Unique identifier for this deployment state
+- **`state_id`**: unique identifier for this deployment state.
-- **`context`** - Logical grouping of related resources
+- **`context`**: logical grouping of related resources.
-- **`platform`** - Target CosmoTech platform URL
+- **`platform`**: target CosmoTech platform URL.

 ### Payload

-The payload contains the actual resource configuration that will be sent to the CosmoTech API.
+The payload contains the actual resource configuration that will be sent to the Cosmo Tech API.

-## Resource Types
+## Resource types

 ### Solution